cmcntsh/UseChatGPtEdit/README.md

 ### Useful prompts

 * You are editing a scholarly paper.
 Provide responses that use a scholarly tone and complete explanations.
 Improve this [section, paragraph, sentence, etc.]: [Paste text here.]
 * Paraphrase the text using more academic and scientific language.
 Use a neutral tone and avoid repetitions of words and phrases.
+* You are editing a scholarly paper about a healthcare quality improvement project following the SQUIRE 2.0 guidelines.
+Please revise this section to improve the logic and flow of the content.
+Use scholarly and scientific language.
+Use a neutral tone.
+Provide complete explanations, but avoid repetitions of words and phrases.
+  * I tried this prompt with a longer section of text.
+It did a good job of improving the language.
+It did not significantly improve the overall organization.
+(There was a lot of jumping back and forth between topics and repeating some elements.
+However, I followed up with a request to reorganize the text into main sections about x, y, and z and that made a big difference.
+The resulting rewrite was more organized.

 ### Critique a paragraph.